 - In a particularly Squick-y example from a Quizno's commercial, a talking oven tries to coax a guy into doing some unnamed act.
 The man looks down at his crotch and says, "I'm not doing that again.
 That burned."

 - Used in the movie Jackass: Number Two, during the "Medicine Ball Dodgeball (in the dark)" stunt.
 After asking how it turned out after getting beaned every which way with medicine balls, Chris Pontius says, "That was fun.
 Let's never do that again."

-- X-Men The Last Stand: Bobby after being phased though the ground and back out again.
+- Bobby in X-Men: The Last Stand after being phased though the ground and back out again.